-Hoops come in different sizes and materials such as wood or plastic but they all consist of two rings that perfectly fit one inside the other.
-While the smaller one is fixed in size, the larger one has a screw that will expand the outer hoop so you can fit in your fabric.
+Hoops come in different sizes and materials such as wood or plastic but they all consist of two rings that fit one inside the other.
+While the smaller one is fixed in size, the larger one has a screw that will expand the outer hoop so you can fit on your fabric.

 How to put my fabric in a hoop?

 First of all, loosen the screw in order to separate the rings of your hoop.

 Next, place the inner circle flat on a table and put the piece of fabric you’ll be working with on it.

 Now put the outer hoop onto the fabric by fitting the inner ring in it.
 Your fabric will be in between the two rings.

 As you tighten the screw again to hold everything firmly in place, gently pull the edges of the fabric to make the area inside the hoop as flat and firm as possible.
 Make sure you don’t over pull.

 You can now start working on your project.